STEVEN HUDDART, Chair

 Admission to the program is competitive.
 Criteria for evaluating applicants can include: professional and academic accomplishments, GMAT scores, personal data from application forms and, possibly, interviews or examinations.

-Students who apply to the program should have an undergraduate educational background equivalent to a Bachelor Science degree from the Penn State University Smeal College of Business.
+Students who apply to the program should have an undergraduate educational background equivalent to a Bachelor of Science degree from the Penn State University Smeal College of Business.
 Students who apply to the program should have completed the equivalent of the following Penn State University courses: ACCTG 211, ACCTG 403W, ACCTG 404, ACCTG 405, ACCTG 471, ACCTG 472, and MIS 301.
-Applicants to the program from outside Penn State may be required to take an entry exam to demonstrate mastery of the material covered in theses courses prior to beginning coursework in the master's program.
+Applicants to the program from outside Penn State may be required to take an entry exam to demonstrate mastery of the material covered in these courses prior to beginning coursework in the master's program.

 Although the program has no fixed minimum grade-point requirement, an applicant is generally expected to have maintained a junior-senior grade-point average of at least 3.00 on Penn State's grading scale of A (4.00) to D (1.00).
 In addition, an applicant is expected to have maintained a grade-point average of 3.00 for the required accounting courses.

-Applicant to the program are required to take the Graduate Management Admission Test (GMAT).
+Applicants to the program are required to take the Graduate Management Admission Test (GMAT).
 The GMAT requirement is waived for applicants with an undergraduate GPA of 3.50 or higher, or whose undergraduate degree is awarded by Penn State.

 In addition to the Graduate School application for admission, the program requires a completed Smeal College of Business application for graduate study, and official transcripts from all post-secondary institutions attended.